-• Mindfulness techniques, like mindful coloring or simple meditation train your mind to stay focused on the task at hand instead of on anxious thoughts.

-- Breathing techniques, like mindful breathing, deep breathing, or box breathing are great for calming the mind and the body. - Physical relaxation techniques, like progressive muscle relaxation, the Benson technique, or robot/ragdoll, can be practiced before, during, or after a study or test session to help you let go of any physical stress you are feeling.
+- Practice mindfulness techniques, like mindful coloring or simple meditation.
+Train your mind to stay focused on the task at hand instead of on anxious thoughts. - Practice breathing techniques, like mindful breathing, deep breathing, or box breathing.
+They are great for calming the mind and the body. - Practice physical relaxation techniques, like progressive muscle relaxation, the Benson breathing technique, the 5-4-3-2-1 technique, or ragdoll.
+These can be practiced before, during, or after a study or test session to help you let go of any physical stress you are feeling.